Sputnik93/template/README.rst

 Alternative configuration (or squash-tm < 1.19)
 -----------------------------------------------
 Older squash-tm packages do not fully support database auto configuration, and do not even ship with postgreSQL scripts.
 Users can still use old squash-tm versions on postgreSQL database by following these steps:

 1. Preparing SquashTM database and user: sudo su - postgres psql
  CREATE DATABASE "squashtm" WITH ENCODING='UTF8'; CREATE USER "squash-tm" WITH PASSWORD 'initial_pw', LOGIN; GRANT ALL PRIVILEGES ON DATABASE "squashtm" TO "squash-tm";
  \q

-2. Configure postgreSQL so that squash-tm user can connect to squashtm database According to their needs, users should edit /etc/postgresql/<pg_version>/main/pg_hba.conf.
-Usually, right before the line stating local databases connection mode, adding a line stating: local squashtm squash-tm md5 id enough.
+2. Configure postgreSQL so that squash-tm user can connect to squashtm database:
+According to their needs, users should edit /etc/postgresql/<pg_version>/main/pg_hba.conf.
+Usually, right before the line stating local databases connection mode, adding a line stating: local squashtm squash-tm md5 is enough.

 3. Run PostgreSQL initialization script on the database:
 Users will first need to download the script according to squash-tm version, at https://repo.squashtest.org Then, users have to execute the script against squashtm database: su - squash-tm # if squash-tm user has already been created, which is done during the installation of squash-tm package (selecting h2 database during configuration) psql -U squash-tm -d squashtm < path/to/postgresql/initialization/script

 4. Manually edit /etc/default/squash-tm file:
  DB_URL="jdbc:postgresql://localhost:5432/squashtm"
  DB_TYPE="postgresql"
  DB_USERNAME="squash-tm"
  DB_PASSWORD="initial_pw"

 5. Restart squash-tm service:
+ sudo systemctl restart squash-tm
+or:
-  sudo systemctl restart squash-tm or sudo service squash-tm restart
+ sudo service squash-tm restart